 Yes.
-To receive timely payments, the claimant depends on your prompt return of a complete and accurate Physician/Practitioner’s Certificate within 49 days from the date your patient’s disability begins or within 41 days from the date the caregiver’s family leave begins.
+To receive timely payments, your patient depends on your prompt return of a complete and accurate Physician/Practitioner’s Certificate within 49 days from the date your patient’s disability begins or within 41 days from the date the caregiver’s family leave begins.

 If you delay the submission of a medical certificate you may cause your patient’s benefits to be denied or reduced.
 You must submit the Physician/practitioner’s Certificate within 49 days from the date their disability began.

-Elective and cosmetic surgeries are covered by SDI.
-The patient must meet the eligibility requirements.
+Yes, elective and cosmetic surgeries are covered by SDI if the patient meets the eligibility requirements.

-SDI follows Health Insurance Portability and Accountability Act (HIPAA), and both state and federal laws in the handling of medical records and information.
+SDI follows the Health Insurance Portability and Accountability Act (HIPAA), state, and federal laws in the handling of medical records and information.